nikhilkalhan92/The-Wrestling-Pub/README.md

-### MS1-Project - The Wrestling Pub
+# Portfolio 1 - The Wrestling Pub

 ![GitHub contributors](https://img.shields.io/github/contributors/nikhilkalhan92/The-Wrestling-Pub)
 ![GitHub last commit](https://img.shields.io/github/last-commit/nikhilkalhan92/The-Wrestling-Pub)
 ![GitHub language count](https://img.shields.io/github/languages/count/nikhilkalhan92/The-Wrestling-Pub)
 ![GitHub top language](https://img.shields.io/github/languages/top/nikhilkalhan92/The-Wrestling-Pub)

+## Introduction

+Welcome to my first project.
+This project is based on wrestling, which is something I watch and enjoy on a weely basis.
+I decided to build a website for a wrestling themed bar in the heart of London.

 [Here is a link to my live site](https://nikhilkalhan92.github.io/The-Wrestling-Pub/)

-### 1. INITIAL DESIGN
+## 1. INITIAL DESIGN
-I am a big fan of professional wrestling.
-Whether it maybe WWE, AEW ( as well as defunct companies like WCW).
-I knew, I wanted to a project wrestling elated, and I decided My first project will be a wrestling themed bar in the heart of London.

 *** The Main Features would include***